ogeesan/bpod-docs-testing/docs/user-guide/general-concepts.md

 Bpod_Gen2/    # Contains files required for Bpod to run
 ```

-> [!NOTE]
+!!! note
-> The expected location for the 'Bpod Local' folder is in same folder as 'Bpod_Gen2' is located.
+    The expected location for the 'Bpod Local' folder is in same folder as 'Bpod_Gen2' is located.

 ## Bpod Console
 The Bpod Console will appear when `Bpod` is launched and the device successfully connects: